Mearitek/MeariSdk/Ios/docs/MeariKit SDK Instruction.md

     }];
 ```
-##7.11 Family Management-Adding family members to search by account
+### 7.2.6 Adding family members to search by account
 ```
 Return：MeariMemberModel
 ```